Badger had her tooth out this morning.

 He really needs that license.

-Peacock went to work at fifteen, and it’s past time for Raven to get a job.
+Peacock went to work at 15, and it's past time for Raven to get a job.

 Hard choice there.

-I’ve never been big on watching TV, but lately I’m watching quite a lot.
+I've never been big on watching television, but lately I'm watching quite a lot.

 I have a couple of favorites.